barasoch-art/english-for-designers/README.md

 > I crave chaos and curiosity!

-But sometimes it’s not about what I can do — it’s about what we can create together.
-Let’s turn ideas and dreams into reality. 💫
+But sometimes it’s not about what I can do — it’s about what we can create together.💫

 Here you can explore my portfolio — enjoy! 🧚‍♀️